In The Practice Room You Trust Yourself. Then Someone Calls A Shuffle.

 Most drummers spend their whole career one groove away from confidence.

 That's not a gig problem.
+That's a preparation problem.

-And the brutal truth is:
+And the brutal truth:

 No amount of rudiments fixes it.